julelang/manual/src/getting-started/installation/compiling-from-source/manual-compilation.md

 ## Compile Tips

-There are a few recommendations for getting the best JuleC build for manual compilation and Jule developers.
+There are a few recommendations for getting the best julec build for manual compilation and Jule developers.
-Considering these recommendations can help the JuleC build you use during development to offer the best performance.
+Considering these recommendations can help the julec build you use during development to offer the best performance.

 ### C++ Standard